-(6) Time Loss and Medically Stationary.
+(6) Time Loss Temporary Disability and Medically Stationary.

-(a) When time loss is authorized by the attending physician or authorized nurse practitioner, the insurer may require progress reports every 15 days.
+(a) When time losstemporary disability is authorized by the attending physician or authorized nurse practitioner, the insurer may require progress reports every 15 days.
 Chart notes may be sufficient to satisfy this requirement.
 If more information is required, the insurer may request a brief or complete narrative report.

 The provider must submit a requested progress report or narrative report within 14 days of receiving the insurer's request.
+If the medical provider fails to provide information under this rule within 14 days of receiving a request sent by fax or certified mail, penalties under OAR 436-010-0340 may be imposed.